-During the year, the Company has entered into a capital raising facility (Facility) with a non-related entity Gurney Capital Pty Ltd (GC).
+During the previous financial year, the Company has entered into a capital raising facility (Facility) with a non-related entity Gurney Capital Pty Ltd (GC).
 In addition, the Company has entered into a Standby Subscription Agreement with GC.
 The purpose of these agreements is to provide further working capital to the Company.
 The general terms of the agreements are as follows:

-- Facility limit: \$1,000,000; - Period of facility: 5 years; - The Company may draw down in one or more amounts within the facility limit, each draw down will result in an issue of fully paid ordinary shares to GC; and - The issue price of shares will be 80% of the 5 day VWAP.
+- Facility limit: \$1,000,000; - · Period of facility: 5 years; - The Company may draw down in one or more amounts within the facility limit, each draw down will result in an issue of fully paid ordinary shares to GC; and - The issue price of shares will be 80% of the 5 day VWAP.

-Since the signing of this agreement, to 30 June 2015, draw-downs amounting to \$71,357 have been made on the facility and 3,960,460 shares issued to Gurney Capital in accordance with the Agreement..
+Since the signing of this agreement, to 30 June 2016, draw-downs amounting to \$181,157 have been made on the facility and 12,399,617 shares issued to Gurney Capital in accordance with the Agreement.
 The utilization of the facility beyond the available capacity of ASX Listing Rules 7.1 and 7.1A will require shareholder approval.
 In addition, shareholder approval will be required should GC exceed the 19.99% shareholding in the Company.
-At 30 June 2015 the available capacity was approx\$50,500.
+At 30 June 2016 there is no available capacity without further shareholder approval.